 Now reopen qb to check if the error message has disappeared and you are able to open and access your files successfully if not go to the next step.

-Step 9: Configure Correct Firewall ports and Anti-virus settings
+Step 9: Configure Firewall ports and Anti-virus to avoid Error 6000

 QB Desktop 2019 and later versions use dynamic port numbers Such as 8019 for QB 2020 and 2019 both.